Click or scroll down to see pictures of Pippi's "Town Walk"

 Pippi returned to Morristown for training as a guide dog on March 16, 2015.

-After Pippi completed her formal training, we were invited to watch her "Town Walk," which
+After Pippi completed four months of formal training, we were invited to watch her "Town Walk," which

 to do in training.
 The following pictures were taken at Pippi's "graduation" on July 9, 2015.